-A traffic stop by police vice and narcotic officers on a vehicle that allegedly made an improper turn Tuesday afternoon led to the arrest of two men on drug-related charges.
+A traffic stop by a Jefferson County Sheriff's deputy Wednesday afternoon resulted in the arrest of two men on drug related charges.

-At Kizer’s request, Pine Bluff District Judge John Kearney set a $50,000 bond for each man after ruling that prosecutors had probable cause to charge them with possession of a controlled substance with purpose to deliver, and possession of drug paraphernalia.
+Pine Bluff District Judge John Kearney ruled prosecutors had probable cause to charge Deshawn Rogers with possession of a controlled substance with purpose to deliver, simultaneous possession of drugs and firearms and fleeing on foot.

-Douglas and Goldberg each said they would hire their own attorneys.
+Kearney set a $25,000 bond for both men, who each said they would hire their own attorney.